MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

         -c 0.95 -T 64 -M 0 -G 0 -aS 0.9 -g 1 -r 1 -d 0

 =========    =====================================================================================================
--i           Input filename in fasta format, required -o           Output filename, required
+``-i``           Input filename in fasta format, required ``-o``           Output filename, required
--c           Sequence identity threshold, default 0.9 (this is the default cd-hit's "global sequence identity" calculated as: number of identical amino acids in alignment divided by the full length of the shorter sequence
--T           Number of threads, default 1; with 0, all CPUs will be used -M           Memory limit (in MB) for the program, default 800; 0 for unlimitted -G           Use global sequence identity, default 1; if set to 0, then use local sequence identity, calculated as: number of identical amino acids in alignment divided by the length of the alignment NOTE!!! don't use -G 0 unless you use alignment coverage controls (e.g. options -aS)
+``-c``           Sequence identity threshold, default 0.9 ``-M``           Memory limit (in MB) for the program, default 800; 0 for unlimitted ``-G``           Use global sequence identity, default 1; if set to 0, then use local sequence identity, don't use -G 0 unless you use alignment coverage controls (e.g. options -aS)
--aS          Alignment coverage for the shorter sequence, default 0.0; if set to 0.9, the alignment must cover 90% of the sequence
+``-aS``          Alignment coverage for the shorter sequence, default 0.0; if set to 0.9, the alignment must cover 90% of the sequence
--g           1 or 0, default 0; by cd-hit's default algorithm, a sequence is clustered to the first cluster that meets the threshold (fast cluster); if set to 1, the program will cluster it into the most similar cluster that meets the threshold (accurate but slow mode); either 1 or 0 won't change the representatives of final clusters
+``-g``           1 or 0, default 0; by cd-hit's default algorithm, a sequence is clustered to the first cluster that meets the threshold (fast cluster); if set to 1, the program will cluster it into the most similar cluster that meets the threshold (accurate but slow mode); either 1 or 0 won't change the representatives of final clusters
--r           1 or 0, default 1; by default do both +/+ & +/- alignments; if set to 0, only +/+ strand alignment
+``-r``           1 or 0, default 1; by default do both +/+ & +/- alignments; if set to 0, only +/+ strand alignment
--d           length of description in .clstr file, default 20; if set to 0, it takes the fasta defline and stops at first space
+``-d``           length of description in .clstr file, default 20; if set to 0, it takes the fasta defline and stops at first space
 =========    =====================================================================================================

 The fasta file generated by CD-HIT_ will contain a representative sequence for each gene cluster.
-To extract protein sequences for each gene in the catalog, we first extract all the sequence identifiers from the CD-HIT_ output file and use seqtk_ `subseq` command to extract these sequences from `gene_catalog_all.faa`.
+To extract protein sequences for each gene in the catalog, we first extract all the sequence identifiers from the CD-HIT_ output file and use seqtk_ ``subseq`` command to extract these sequences from ``gene_catalog_all.faa``.
 This file can be then used for downstream analysis (ex.
 KEGG annotations, see :doc:`../profiling/function`)

 .. _seqtk: https://github.com/lh3/seqtk